Umberto Pugliese

-Umberto Pugliese (13 January 1880 in Alessandria – 15 July 1961 in Sorrento) was a general in the Engineering Corps of the Royal Italian Navy during the 1930s.
+Umberto Pugliese (January 13, 1880, in Alessandria – July 15, 1961, in Sorrento) was a general in the Engineering Corps of the Royal Italian Navy during the 1930s.
 He designed the Littorio-class battleships and was the ideator of the torpedo defense system named after him.

 Biography

 He was born in Alessandria on January 13, 1880, into a Jewish family.
 At age thirteen he was admitted to the Royal Naval Academy of Livorno, graduating in 1898 as ensign, and then attended Naval High School of Genoa, graduating in naval and mechanical engineering in 1901 and joining the Corps of Naval Engineering on the following year, after which he served at the Castellammare di Stabia dockyard and the Arsenal of La Spezia.

 He later served on the battleships Vittorio Emanuele and Regina Margherita.
 In 1908 he distinguished himself in rescue operations after the Messina Earthquake.
 In 1912, after serving as engineer officer on torpedo boats during the Italo-Turkish War, he was assigned to the Committee for the examination of ship designs, collaborating in the following decade with General Edgardo Ferrati in the design of battleships.

 From 1925 to 1931 he was director of the Castellammare di Stabia Yard and subsequently of shipbuilding in La Spezia, where he supervised the construction of the heavy cruiser Zara and the light cruiser Armando Diaz, whose constructions were carried out in the Muggiano shipyard by Odero Terni Orlando.

 After promotion to General of the Naval Engineering Corps for exceptional merits, in February 1931 he was appointed to the General Directorate of Naval and Mechanical Constructions at the Ministry of the Navy, collaborating in the design of the light cruisers of the Montecuccoli and Duca d'Aosta classes, designing the conning tower for battleships and cruisers, and thus eliminating the previous superstructures which constituted a conspicuous and unprotected target, which being spread over a large part of the ships were more easily exposed to offenses; the new conception of the conning tower also aroused interest abroad, to the point that it was adopted by the Soviet Navy for its cruisers of the Maxim Gorky class.